mthl/tools.build.namespace/README.md

 This is an extension to [tools.namespace](https://github.com/clojure/tools.namespace) which track transitive namespace modifications across multiple independent process executions instead of a single REPL session.

-The main use case for such extension is *Continuous Integration* (CI).
+The main objective of such extension is to speed-up *Continuous Integration* (CI) pipelines.

 ## Usage